 One of thefreecountry.com's previous web hosts (no longer mentioned in my list of budget web hosts, or anywhere else on my sites for that matter) had a rather pathetic traffic "overage" policy.
 If the site exceeded its traffic allocation, it would be shut-down for a month.
 (Gee, how did I miss that in the fine print?)
 To prevent that, the owner has to pre-pay for additional blocks of data transfer.
 The trouble is, the host had no system of warning you in advance when you were nearing your limit, which meant that the webmaster had to monitor the traffic of the site closely.
 To add insult to injury, the additional data transfer you had to pre-pay for came only in blocks of 10GB.
 Let's face it: when you initially exceed the "bandwidth" limit, it is unlikely that you'll exceed by 10GB.
 The initial "overage" is likely to be at most 1 to 2GB (unless of course you had just embarked on an aggressive advertising campaign).

 My recommendation: when scouting for web hosts — think ahead.
 Check out the "bandwidth" or data transfer policy.
 It should bill you according to the amount you actually exceed and you should not be required to have to pre-pay it.
 And read the fine print in all their policy statements carefully.
 Oh yes.
 For reasons mentioned in my article on The Myth of "Unlimited Bandwidth" and "Unlimited Disk Space" in Web Hosting, it is probably best to stay clear of hosts that advertise "unlimited bandwidth".
-If you have not read that article, you can find it at http://www.thesitewizard.com/archive/findhost.shtml

 When I first designed thefreecountry.com, I did not plan for it to be the large site it is today.
 As such, I made no provision for keeping certain common features found on every page in a single location.
 Instead, things like the navigation menu, logo, etc, were inserted into every single page.

-This was fine when thefreecountry.com was small.
+This was fine when the site was small.
 But it became a nightmare to maintain as the site grew.
-Just imagine — each time I wanted to change the design of the site, I had to manually go through the two hundred odd pages to modify them.
+Just imagine: each time I wanted to change the design of the site, I had to manually go through the two hundred odd pages to modify them.
 I could not even use the search and replace feature of my editor to simplify my task — the changes often span multiple lines and are interspersed with page-specific information.

-My suggestion is that even if you think your site is a small site in terms of number of pages, plan for its eventual growth.
-Put common design elements of your pages in a central location.
-There are many ways to do this: using Server Side Includes (SSI).
+My suggestion is that even if you think your site is small in terms of number of pages, plan for its eventual growth.
+Put common design elements in a central location, for example, by using Server Side Includes (SSI).
 Or use a web editor that can automatically update all your pages whenever you modify those elements (for example, the free Microsoft Expression Web editor can do this).

-Don't think this will not happen to you.
-When I started the predecessor of thefreecountry.com in 1996, I only had 3 pages.
-Today it's a monster.
+Don't think it will not happen to you.
+When I started the predecessor of thefreecountry.com in 1996, it had only 3 pages.
+Today it's hundreds of times its original size.
 True it is not as big as those sites with thousands of pages — but I can tell you from experience that once you hit a three digit number for the number of pages, updating the design of the site isn't quite so enjoyable anymore.